ActianCorp/integration-platform-docs/docs/points.md

 ## Vectors

-Each point in qdrant may have one or more vectors.
+Each point in cortex may have one or more vectors.
-Vectors are the central component of the Qdrant architecture, qdrant relies on different types of vectors to provide different types of data exploration and search.
+Vectors are the central component of the Cortex architecture, cortex relies on different types of vectors to provide different types of data exploration and search.

 Here is a list of supported vector types: